ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 Press "Copy" to copy the table to the clipboard, press "Print" to print out the table or press "Download table as" to download the table as CSV, Excel or PDF.

-(Tina: The Export Data button is doing anything)

 Note: Do not use the browser arrows to go back and forth.
 This will reload the tool and your progress will be lost.

-(Tina: Can we do something about that?
-Can I save my progress here somewhere?)

 ### Risk assessment

 Select the variables you would like to assess via the check box.
 To select the variables of a certain risk category, select the category in the list at the top of the page by clicking on it.
 For instance, click on "Demo" to filter for all demographic variables, then select all the check boxes.
 Then press "Go to frequency check".
-This will automatically take you to the risk assessemnt view.
+This will automatically take you to the risk assessment view.

-(Tina: This really needs a select all button)
-(Tina: I can see the selecte variables in the risk assessment view but nothing else)